PhongNN2K3/musix-app-using-spotify-api/README.md

 Firstly, please change your current Google account with this one: worldserpent444@gmail.com - password: @accountfortest

 Secondly, go to [https://musix-appp.netlify.app](url) and use the above account to login this website.
 Please note that logging in does not need a password

+Due to the copyrights, you can play preview audio which last about 30s (some could be empty)